anvil-rs/anvil/README.md

 # Anvil

-Anvil is a modular templating system for creating user-defined scaffolding systems/
+Anvil is a modular templating system for creating user-defined scaffolding systems.

 ## Ethos